The City of Walnut Creek

 11) This step did not take place; the County did not recirculate the Draft EIR.
 IF significant new information is added or revised to the Draft EIR then the County must recirculate the Draft EIR for the public to once again review and comment on it.
 If the County does not request significant changes then their consultant may revise the Draft, if needed, without further public comment, and proceed with preparing the Final EIR..
 It appears the County has done the latter.

-12) DONE: Oct 11, approx. The Final EIR is published and released.
+12) Oct 11, approx. The Final EIR is published and released.
 There is no public comment period.
 It goes before the Planning Commission along with the County Staff report and recommendations.
 Both the public and County decision makers see the document at this point, as noted in step 10 above.

-13) DONE: Oct 22, 2022 approx. Staff report released.
+13) Oct 22, 2022 approx. Staff report released.
 The County Staff reviewed and prepared written recommendations regarding the certification of the Final EIR AND the entire Project request.
 The Staff Report recommended approval, and along with the Final EIR and responses to Draft public comments was released to the County Planning Commission and the public on approximately Oct 22.

-14) DONE: Oct 26, 5pm Planning Commission Public Hearing A public hearing was held before the Planning Commission on Oct 26, 2022.
+14) Oct 26, 2022 5pm Planning Commission Public Hearing A public hearing was held before the Planning Commission on Oct 26, 2022.
 The Planning Commission considered the merits of the project, including all the project requests or entitlements such as the request for the General Plan Amendment.
 The public hearing was held on Oct 26, at 5pm, and after a 7-hour long Zoom meeting with more that 400 in attendance the Planning Commission voted 5-1 to recommend denial of the project by the County Board of Supervisors.
 The Commission expressed that the information on the Project seemed incomplete with many unanswered questions, that the developer hadn't gone to the community enough, and that the benefit to the County wasn't clear.